official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 as disarmament and because the effective implementation of that policy does not necessarily deliver our wider aspirations”.

-224 Minute [FCO junior official] to Grey [sic], 6 September 2002, ‘Iraq Coordination Meeting’.
+[^224]: Minute [FCO junior official] to Grey [sic], 6 September 2002, ‘Iraq Coordination Meeting’.
-225 Minute Bowen to Manning, 4 October 2002, ‘Iraq: Strategic Policy Objectives’.
+[^225]: Minute Bowen to Manning, 4 October 2002, ‘Iraq: Strategic Policy Objectives’.
-226 Agreed by Mr Straw and Mr Hoon in May 2002 and included in the Cabinet Office paper of 19 July, ‘Iraq: Creating the Conditions for Military Action’, which was discussed by Ministers on 23 July.
+[^226]: Agreed by Mr Straw and Mr Hoon in May 2002 and included in the Cabinet Office paper of 19 July,
-227 Minute Bowen to Manning, 4 October 2002, ‘Iraq: Strategic Policy Objectives’.
+[^227]: Minute Bowen to Manning, 4 October 2002, ‘Iraq: Strategic Policy Objectives’.

 319